acaylor/ajs-blog/content/posts/terraform-gcp.md

 ![argo_guestbook](/images/argo_guestbook.png)

 And that is a simple of example of how to deploy an application using a git repository and argocd.

+### Next steps

+The example app contains a git repository to illustrate how you can structure your application for argo to recognize the manifests and deploy resources to your kubernetes cluster.

 Argo can deploy manifests and helm charts.
 I will dive into more detail in future posts.

 ## Clean up